sha256feng/personal-web/_posts/2018-12-29-welcome-to-site.markdown

 Shasha is also, in some cases, a bit talktive.
 Keeping a blog sounds a pretty new year gift.

 The website is not *well-founded* yet, like RSS so far doesn't work.
-Please don't click RSS feed! :sweat_smile:
+Please don't click RSS feed!